najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 ![Reference topolgy](/images/lab-env.png)

 The core services in the environment are:
-- AI Platform Notebooks - your development experimentation environment
+- **AI Platform Notebooks** - your development experimentation environment
-- Cloud Storage - a GCS bucket for pipeline artifacts
+- **Cloud Storage** - a GCS bucket for pipeline artifacts
-- TensorFlow Extended/Kubeflow Pipelines (TFX/KFP) - a lightweight deployment of Kubeflow Pipelines on GKE hosting ML pipeline and ML Metadata services.
-GKE will also be used as a primary execution environment for pipeline components.
+- **Kubeflow Pipelines** - a lightweight deployment of Kubeflow Pipelines on GKE hosting ML Pipelines and ML Metadata services.
+GKE will also be used as a primary execution environment for KFP and TFX components.
-- Cloud Build - CI/CD
+- **Cloud Build** - CI/CD

 In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.